Mataeo Bunbury: International career

 Bunbury is eligible for both the United States and Canada.

 In March 2019, he attended a camp with the United States U14 team.

 In April 2022, Bunbury accepted a call-up to the Canadian Under-20 side for two friendly matches against Costa Rica.
+In July 2024, he was named to the 21-man squad for the 2024 CONCACAF U-20 Championship.

+Career statistics

 Personal

 Mataeo is the son of former professional soccer player Alex Bunbury and the younger brother of fellow professional soccer player Teal Bunbury and actress Kylie Bunbury.